 It is becoming increasingly common to gift a child or close family member funds towards their deposit on a property purchase.
-But what happens where there is another party involved, the spouse or partner of your child?
+But what happens when there is another party involved, for example, the spouse or partner of your child?

-Did you know you can easily protect your hard earned cash?
+Did you know you can easily protect your cash?

 When your child buys their property, it is possible for you to have a charge placed against the property.
-This ensures that, in the event of sale you have control of your gifted funds.
-This is a simple legal exercise that protects your money, and your relationship with your child.
+This ensures that, in the event of the sale of the property you have control of your gifted funds.
+This is a simple legal exercise that protects your money and your relationship with your child.

 When gifting a deposit towards a property purchase, the mortgage lender will ask you to confirm that the funds are a gift, you will not be living in the property, nor have any interest in the property.